 Where a medical condition or other factor is beyond the instructors area of expertise, we are happy to refer you to another local specialist trainer.

 Why are you called London Jungle Runners when you aren't only a running club?

-Running, like stepping, refers to Drum and Bass/Jungle dance; and dance culture.
-Some of our high impact aerobic/training sections are akin to running on the spot.
+"Running", like stepping, refers, in part, to Drum and Bass/Jungle dance; and dance culture.
+Some of our high impact aerobic/training sections are akin to running on the spot/ the running man.
 The Jungle Runner is also a type of lizard.
 Part of the ethos is that we recognise ourselves as animals (and guests) in our native habitats, that we immerse ourselves in nature and consider ourselves to be a part of it, rather than considering ourselves to be something separate or aloof.